ankiano/resource-naming-guide/docs/source/index.rst

 | This lack of understanding can vary among users or between users and data creators.
 | It arises from differences in describing and naming resources when automated processes use technical but uninformative labels that differ from human preferences.

-Names such as ``IMG30467.jpg`` on a digital photograph might make sense for the camera during sequential image storage, but they are inconvenient for humans.
+Names such as ``IMG30467.jpg`` on a digital photo might make sense for the camera during sequential image storage, but they are inconvenient for humans.
 We prefer names that describe the content of the image, for instance, ``MyBeautifulGarden.jpg``

 Long names
 ===========

-Names that are excessively long can be inconvenient to use and visually clutter the code.
+Very long names can be hard to use and make the code look messy.
-Adding unnecessary details to object names can lead to redundancy and confusion.
+Adding too much information to names can make them confusing and repeat things.

 Inconsistency